-At BizProspex, we are backed by 8+ years of experience with manual data mining, list building, CRM data cleaning, tech append services, skip tracing, data solution and direct-dial appending services.
+At BizProspex, we are backed by 8+ years of experience with manual data mining, list building, CRM data cleaning, tech append services, skip tracing, data solution, PEP Lists, Aml sanctions lists, global sanctions database and direct-dial appending services.
 Needless to say, we have the best solutions for your everyday data maintenance problems.
 Our team of skilled researchers and analysts is always ready to assist you with our services.

 If you’re serious about fixing your B2B customer retention strategies and processes, get in touch with us today.
 Avail a free 120% money-back guarantee demo today!